jwilsson/spotify-web-api-php/docs/method-reference/SpotifyWebAPI.md

 #### Arguments
 * `$artistId` **string** - ID or URI of the artist.
 * `$options` **array\|object** - Optional.
 Options for the albums.
-    * string country Optional.
+    * string market Optional.
 Limit the results to items that are playable in this country, for example SE.
     * string\|array include_groups Optional.
 Album types to return.
 If omitted, all album types will be returned.
     * int limit Optional.
 Limit the number of albums.
     * int offset Optional.
 Number of albums to skip.